chrishorton/chrishorton.github.io/_posts/2021-02-17-Orbit-Determination.md

 Determining an orbit from one radar observation was the chapter in Fundamentals of Astrodynamics by Bates, that I flipped to when I took the book off of my grandpa's shelf.
 I flipped through the introduction to the section, and was fascinated about the Doppler effect.
 Being experienced only in High School introductory physics at the time, I only knew about the Doppler shift in the context of red/blue and the sound a F1 car made as it zoomed past.
 Seeing that we could determine an orbit of a satelite all the way out in space with just these basic data points fascinated me, and I sat down and worked my way through the rest of the book.
 It's been about 3 years since then and I finally felt like I had the calculus and linear algebra skills to implement the projects in the back of the book.
 So over a weekend, I hacked on the code and algorithms to turn a radar observation into an orbit.

-I plan to make this the first of a series of 5 posts:
+I plan to make this the first in a series of 5 posts:

 - Determination from a radar observation